 Focus the players, give them purpose, and you can both tell your tale and blow up the Nomads station, just like you wanted.

-The biggest problem I had with Wotan had nothing to do with Wotan itself.
-The liaison of my faction (the Tohaa, of course) set the direction, it may be said, in keeping with “Let others fight your wars,” the old Tohaa line.
+The biggest problem I had with Wotan had nothing to do with Beasts of War’s campaign itself.
+The liaison of my faction (the Tohaa, of course) set the direction in keeping with the most hawkish Tohaa moral, “Let others fight your wars.”
 I didn’t like the direction for reasons you have probably already read, if you are on my blog.
 What PanO did was much more exciting.

 I threw up a Lonely Artichoke YouTube channel during my lunch break today, so if you want to see my scraggleface talk about wargaming, or watch battle reports, I will upload there once in awhile.
 Or more, if people like that more than blogging.
 My potato video was in response to VaulSC’s review of Wotan, who―although I have a disagreement or two on his take on Wotan―is my most recommend Infinity YouTuber.
 Check him out, too.